Nobox/finalizer-server/README.md

 # Finalizer Server
-Server to manage and build npm dependencies.
+Server to manage and build node dependencies.